tomhepworth/cpu_sim/README.md

 # Tom Hepworth ACA coursework

-My CPU simulator for the University of Bristol's advanced computer architecture unit.
-My simulator is heavily based on RISC-V.
+My cycle level CPU simulator for the University of Bristol's advanced computer architecture unit.
+My simulator based on a RISC-V ISA and implements an extended version of Tomasulos algorithm, with a reorder buffer and 2-bit branch prediction.

 # Compile using `make`